 The focus of this analysis is on the international financial flows or mechanisms originating outside a developing country that support actions aimed at reducing emissions from deforestation and forest degradation.
-Determining what actually counts as REDD+ finance is not easy and significantly impacts global estimates of how much finance is directed toward it.
+Determining what actually counts as REDD+ and forest related finance is not easy and significantly impacts global estimates of how much finance is directed toward it.